shlomiassaf/tdm/src/demo/modules/@http/tutorial/1-introduction/README.md

 Clicking on a selected request will close it and show the code view again.

+#### Single/Multi file code view
+When the example is based on a single file it will display in the main view as is, when the example is based on multiple files (component, template, styles...) it will display within tabs.

 ## Demo Server
 To demonstrate the capabilities and features of the library the examples in this tutorial perform all CRUD operations, custom actions and more...